tejas-contentstack/otel-demo/k8s-nodejs-app/README.md

 # Node.js Kubernetes App with OpenTelemetry Auto-Instrumentation

 This project is a simple Node.js application running in a Kubernetes cluster with OpenTelemetry auto-instrumentation enabled.
-It captures **traces, metrics, and logs** automatically.
+It captures **traces, metrics** automatically.

 ---